 When SEOs out there hear the words “Google Update”, they always fear the worst.
-History shows that any new addition to the search engine’s algorithm wreaks havoc on your website’s ranking, traffic, link building process, or overall content marketing strategy.
+History shows that any new addition to the search engine’s algorithm wreaks havoc on your website’s ranking, traffic, link-building process, or overall content marketing strategy.

 Updates like RankBrain, Panda, Penguin, and Hummingbird were tough on business owners upon their launch.
-All these algorithms focused on finding and punishing low-quality and thin content, link spam, manipulative link building strategies, and poor user experience.
+All these algorithms focused on finding and punishing low-quality and thin content, link spam, manipulative link-building strategies, and poor user experience.

 Take Panda for example.
 The algorithm’s first version, Panda 1.0, targeted thin content and content farms.
 In its beginning, Google claimed that the algorithm update affected 12% of U.S. searches.
-This led to several websites like About.com and Demand Media to optimize their content to gain more traffic and page views.
+This led to several websites like About.com and Demand Media optimizing their content to gain more traffic and page views.

 In October 2019, Google introduced a new algorithm called BERT.
 And no, it’s not after the Sesame Street character.
 It stands for Bidirectional Encoder Representations from Transformers.

-Given the history of chaos and destruction these updates typically bring, it might surprise you when I tell you that this one, regardless of its size, won’t be the star of your nightmares.
+Given the history of chaos and destruction, these updates typically bring, it might surprise you when I tell you that this one, regardless of its size, won’t be the star of your nightmares.

 Recognizing BERT’s Capabilities

 According to Google, “BERT models can therefore consider the full context of a word by looking at the words that come before and after it.”
-The fact that the search engine can now interpret the meaning of individual words more accurately opens the door for many possibilities.
+The fact that the search engine can now interpret the meaning of individual words more accurately opens the door to many possibilities.
 For example, Google can now examine the use of prepositions in search queries.

 The way Google relates that word with the sentence is crucial for two reasons: understanding the true meaning of the query and delivering accurate results.

-Before BERT, Google would show results pertaining to a U.S. citizen traveling to Brazil.
+Before BERT, Google would show results pertaining to a U.S. citizen travelling to Brazil.
 Now, the search algorithm can analyze the sentence as a whole and establish its context.
 This time, Google will return the right result: whether a Brazilian citizen needs a visa to enter the U.S.